 Mandatory documents to transfer to the organisation via the MDS online applications system:

-The organization's medical certificate (downloadable from March 1st,2021), the resting electrocardiogram (ECG) report plus graph, dated less than 30 days before the start of the race, i.e. from 05 March 2021, are to be presented during the administrative, technical and medical checks on 03 April 2021.
+The organization's medical certificate (downloadable from September 1st, 2021), the resting electrocardiogram (ECG) report plus graph, dated less than 30 days before the start of the race, i.e. from 04 September 2021, are to be presented during the administrative, technical and medical checks on 02 October 2021.
 Only the original documents, dated and signed, will be accepted (photocopies not valid).
 Failure to present these documents will incur penalties (see ART.27 et 28).

 QUARTZ Event program

-The Organization of the MARATHON DES SABLES has decided to set up the QUARTZ Event Program to protect participant’s health and to contribute to doping-free sport.
+The Organisation of the MARATHON DES SABLES has decided to set up the QUARTZ Event Program to protect participants' Health and to contribute to a clean sport.

 The QUARTZ Event Program has neither the vocation nor the competence to replace anti-doping rules but aims to strengthen the medical supervision before, during and after the competition.

-The QUARTZ Event program is managed by a Medical Commission solely composed of doctors.
-This Medical Commission can take advice from experts of its choice and specifically give a consultative advice to the race direction on the medical condition of participants.
+The QUARTZ Event Program is managed by an Experts Commission that gives an advice to the race direction on the medical condition of participants.

 The QUARTZ Event Program is for each participant who agrees to:

-1. Declare to the Medical Commission the following medical information:
+1. Declare to the Experts Commission the following information:

 Within 60 days before the start of the competition and during the competition